jhoyla/draft-jhoyla-tls-extended-key-schedule/draft-jhoyla-tls-key-injection.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-# Key Schedule Injection
+# Key Schedule Extension

-This section describes ways in which additional secrets can be injected into the TLS 1.3 key schedule.
+This section describes two ways in which additional secrets can be injected into the TLS 1.3 key schedule.

 ## Early Secret Injection

 TLS provides exporter keys that allow for other protocols to provide data authenticated by the TLS channel.
 This can be used to bind a protocol to a specific TLS handshake, giving joint authentication guarantees.
 In a similar way, one may wish to introduce externally authenticated and pre-shared data to the early secret derivation.
-This can be used to bind external protocols to the TLS protocol.
+This can be used to bind TLS to an external protocol.

 To achieve this, pre-shared keys modify the binder key computation.
 This is needed since it ensures that both parties agree on both the authenticated